TITLE 23: EDUCATION AND CULTURAL RESOURCES

 iii) one or more "library academies" if these are made available by or at the direction of the State Superintendent of Education.

-B) A district that is otherwise unable to fulfill the requirements of this subsection (o)(4) shall ensure that the overall direction of the library media program (e.g., selection and organization of materials, provision of instruction in information and technology literacy, structuring the work of library paraprofessionals) is accomplished with the advice of an individual who is qualified pursuant to Section 1.755 of this Part.
+B) A district that is otherwise unable to fulfill the requirements of this subsection (o)(4) shall ensure that the overall direction of the library media program (e.g., selection and organization of materials, provision of instruction in information and technology literacy, structuring the work of library paraprofessionals) is accomplished with the advice of an individual who is qualified pursuant to Section 1.755.

 p) Physical Education

-1) Appropriate activity related to physical education shall be required of all students each day unless otherwise permitted by Section 27-6 of the School Code [105 ILCS 5/27-6].
+Appropriate activity related to physical education shall be required as provided for by Section 27-6 of the School Code.
 The time schedule shall compare favorably with other courses in the curriculum.
 Safety education as it relates to the physical education program should be incorporated.
+See Section 1.425 for additional requirements that apply to the provision of physical education instruction.

-To assure provision of Pupil Personnel Services, the local district shall conduct a comprehensive needs assessment to determine the scope of the needs in the areas of:
+To assure provision of School Support Personnel Services, the local district shall conduct a comprehensive needs assessment to determine the scope of the needs in the areas of:

 1) Guidance and Counseling Needs;